rmaicle/dlang-guide/properties/index.md

     <source>.<property>

 `source`
-: Source can be a type or an expression.
+: Source can be a _type_ or an _expression_.
+  To evaluate source as an expression, it must be enclosed within parenthesis.

 `property`
 : One of the type properties.